akshata130504/Tourista-Your-Travel-Companion/README.md

 This project is licensed under the MIT License – feel free to use and modify.

-## 👨‍💻 Author

-“With Tourista, travel smarter, plan better, and explore endlessly.”
+## “With Tourista, travel smarter, plan better, and explore endlessly.”